isomerpages/govtech-gobusiness-main/pages/blog/2023-03-14-post-sustainable-business.md

 Businesses can start small by using eco-friendly stationery.
 Stationery is often created using unsustainable resources such as plastics that travel around the world with a huge carbon footprint, or trees that are not replanted after being sourced to make pencils and paper.

 Environmentally friendly stationery on the other hand, is constructed using recycled materials wherever possible, reusing wood pulp, recycled paper and spent grain.
-For instance, local stationery brand [the first green store](https://thefirstgreenstore.com/corporate-projects/){:target="_blank"}{:rel="noopener"} features products ranging from pencils made from recycled wood and biodegradable pens to mousepads recycled from tyres.
+For instance, local stationery brand [The First Green Store](https://thefirstgreenstore.com/corporate-projects/){:target="_blank"}{:rel="noopener"} features products ranging from pencils made from recycled wood and biodegradable pens to mousepads recycled from tyres.

 Companies can also provide reusable wares as welcome gifts for employees, and avoid supplying plastic bags to customers where possible.
 Alternatively, they can incentivise customers who bring along their own reusable bags through small discounts or membership card points.

-Businesses can also save the earth and save costs at the same time, by switching to energy-efficient appliances.
+Businesses can also save the earth and save costs at the same time, by switching to energy efficient appliances.

-Although it may seem more economical and sustainable to maximise the use of certain electrical appliances before replacing them with energy-efficient ones, older appliances typically consume more energy when they begin to lose their functionality.
-In comparison, new appliances that come with more energy-efficient features that conserve more energy can help minimise your utility bills.
+Although it may seem more economical and sustainable to maximise the use of certain electrical appliances before replacing them with energy efficient ones, older appliances typically consume more energy when they begin to lose their functionality.
+In comparison, new appliances that come with more energy efficient features that conserve more energy can help minimise your utility bills.

 ![Energy Label](/images/blog/content/SustainableBusiness 1.jpeg)
 <figcaption> Energy labels indicate on a scale of one to five ticks, how energy efficient an appliance is (Source: National Environment Agency)</figcaption>